quinngrier/qref/README.md

-Multiple selection permalinks can be created in browsers that natively support multiple selection (e.g., using the Ctrl key in Firefox), or by manually combining several permalinks.
+Multiple selection permalinks can be created in browsers that natively support multiple selection (e.g., using the Ctrl key in Firefox), or by manually combining multiple permalinks.
-To combine several permalinks, add all of the `qref=` parameters to the same URL, separating them with `&` characters, or collapse them into a single `qref=` parameter, separating the values with `+` characters.
+To combine multiple permalinks, add all of the `qref=` parameters to the same URL, separating them with `&` characters, or collapse them into a single `qref=` parameter, separating the values with `+` characters.
-For example, the following permalinks are equivalent:
+For example, the following two permalinks are equivalent:

 * https://manuals.quinngrier.com/bash/4.1/bashref.html?qref=1-1.0.4&qref=1.0.15-2
 * https://manuals.quinngrier.com/bash/4.1/bashref.html?qref=1-1.0.4+1.0.15-2

-To add Qref to an HTML page, simply add it to the bottom of the `<head>`
+To add Qref to an HTML page, simply add it to the bottom of the `<head>` element as follows:
-element:

 ```
 <head>